isomerpages/pmo-nccs/media/parliamentary-replies/_posts/2021-02-16-Parliamentary-reply-by-SM-Teo-Chee-Hean-on-socio-economic-impact-of-climate-change-in-singapore.md

 ---
 layout: post
-title:  "Parliamentary Reply by Senior Minister Teo Chee Hean on Socio-Economic Impact of Climate Change in Singapore"
+title: Parliamentary Reply by Senior Minister Teo Chee Hean on Socio-Economic Impact of Climate Change in Singapore
 date: 2021-02-16
-permalink: "/media-centre/parliamentary-replies/Parliamentary-reply-by-SM-Teo-Chee-Hean-on-socio-economic-impact-of-climate-change-in-singapore"
+permalink: /media-centre/parliamentary-replies/Parliamentary-reply-by-SM-Teo-Chee-Hean-on-socio-economic-impact-of-climate-change-in-singapore
 ---
 **FOURTEENTH PARLIAMENT OF SINGAPORE
-WRITTEN ANSWER
+WRITTEN ANSWER**
-TUESDAY, 16 FEBRUARY 2021**

 **Ms He Ting Ru:**
 To ask the Prime Minister (a) beyond studies on urban heat vulnerability, whether there are Government-initiated studies conducted on the socio-economic impact of climate change in Singapore for the next five years and beyond; and (b) if so, whether these studies and findings can be made publicly available.